FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    * - 3.
 There was missing or additional lines in a data file when switch is activated.
 Observe the \**\* Notes: \**\* in the file descriptions.

    * - 4.
-Percentages were expressed as a number instead of a decimal.See the description of XCONC in CONT.DAT or the HP(I,J,3) variable in IN- FLOW.DAT.
+Percentages were expressed as a number instead of a decimal.
+See the description of XCONC in CONT.DAT or the HP(I,J,3) variable in INFLOW.DAT.

    * - 5.
 The IDEPLT grid element was improperly assigned in INFLOW.DAT for the graphics mode.

    * - 6.
-Channel infiltration switch INFCHAN was not ‘turned on’ in theIN- FIL.DAT file.
+Channel infiltration switch INFCHAN was not ‘turned on’ in the INFIL.DAT file.

    * - 7.
 Either one or both of channel and floodplain outflow elements were not assigned for a given grid element.